 Hearing loss or tinnitus can be caused by medical malpractice or by a car accident or other traumatic injury.
-This page focuses on the settlement and trial value of hearing loss; including total hear loss, partial hearing loss, and inner ear dysfunction.
+Our lawyers focus on this page on the settlement and trial value of hearing loss, including total hearing loss, partial hearing loss, and inner ear dysfunction.

 Let's talk first about the trial and settlement value of hearing loss claims.
 If you can prove that your hearing loss was caused by negligence, there is a good chance you have a claim that may be worth a great deal of money.

-There was an extremely useful study performed in 2015, that sets out both settlement and verdict data in hearing loss cases.Total Hearing Loss
+There was an extremely useful study performed that sets out both settlement and verdict data in hearing loss cases.Total Hearing Loss

 Not surprisingly, the most serious hearing loss claims are when the hearing loss is total.
 According to the study, both the average settlement and the median verdict in total hearing loss cases is $1.6 million.
 The median settlement is a little bit lower at $1.1 million.Partial Hearing Loss

 As the severity of the ear injury decreases, verdicts and settlement data fall.
 Partial hearing loss has an average verdict of $557,000, but a median award of only $95,000.
 Why the disparity between average and median in partial hearing loss that you do not see with a total loss?
 The quality of the claims and the severity of the injury varies more wildly with a partial hearing loss.

 The settlement data in partial hearing loss cases underscore that these are cases that sometimes need to be taken to trial.
 The average settlement in a partial loss case is $139,000 and the median settlement is $55,000.Inner Ear Dysfunction

 The value of inner ear dysfunction is much less.
 The average verdict is $176,000 and the median verdict is only $20,000.
 The settlement data is bleaker with a $45,000 average and a $14,000 mean.
 Certainly, in these cases, the more clearly objective your injury is, the better the likely result.